peggyscshu/SCV-extractor/README.md

 4. Try the provided model first.
 If the result is not as your expectation, please train a new one with your dataset with the pixel classification of ilastik.

 ## Published with

+## Acknowledgements
+This work was supported by National Science and Technology Council NSTC 113-2320-B-002-076 to Shao-Chun Hsu.